SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

 ```

 ### Task 2: Producer
-In `TwitchChatEventProducer.java`, implement `public boolean publish(String messageId, TwitchChatEvent event)`.
-The method expects a `messageId` and a `GreetingEvent`, and writes a new message into the kafka topic.

-Return the boolean status of the kafka topic write operation.

-> [!TIP]
->
-> You will need to create a constructor for this `GreetingEventProducer` and Dependency Inject (DI) the KafkaTemplate @Bean in `KafkaConfig.java` to successfully write the event to our kafka topic.
->
-> Get familiar with the KafkaTemplate class source code ─ this class deals with the connection to a kafka topic and any IO operations to/from the topic.
-In the source code, you will find this helpful method: `kafkaTemplate.send(String topic, @Nullable V data)`.
+In `TwitchChatEventProducer.java`, fix the constructor and inject the topic name from `application.yml`.
+You'll notice that our initial implementation of `AbstractEventProducer.publish()` from **Module 2** takes care of writing events to a generic topic.
+This is where our abstract class pays dividends.
+We don't need to repeat code and can leverage implementing the main logic in one parent class, and all it's children will benefit.

 ### Example 1:
 > **Input**:<br>
 > ```java
-> GreetingEventProducer producer = new GreetingEventProducer(...);
+> TwitchChatEventProducer producer = new TwitchChatEventProducer(...);
 > String eventId = "UUID1";
-> GreetingEvent event = new GreetingEvent(eventId, "Alice", "Bob", "Hi Bob, I'm Alice!");
+> TwitchChatEvent event = new TwitchChatEvent(eventId, "Alice", "Bob", "Hi Bob, I'm Alice!");
 > boolean output1 = producer.publish(eventId, event);
 >
 > String eventId2 = "UUID2";
-> GreetingEvent event2 = new GreetingEvent(eventId2, "Charlie", "David", "Yo.");
+> TwitchChatEvent event2 = new TwitchChatEvent(eventId2, "Charlie", "David", "Yo.");
 > boolean output2 = producer.publish(eventId2, event2);
 > ```
 > **Output1**: <span style="color:#0000008c">true<br></span>